HackPack/HackUnit/README.md

 Goal
 ----
-Write a testing framework using Hack's stric mode - with the exception of the runner (which currently must be partial due to a limitation of hack).
+Write a testing framework using Hack's strict mode - with the exception of the runner (which currently must be partial due to a limitation of hack).

 Running tests
 -------------